CD single: Elsewhere

-Mini CD
+Mini CD (CD3)

 The original CD single (sometimes mini CD single or 3-inch CD or CD3 in the US) is a music single released on a mini Compact Disc that measures 8 cm in diameter, rather than the standard 12 cm.
 They are manufactured using the same methods as standard full-size CDs, and can be played in most standard audio CD players and CD-ROM disc drives.

-The format was first released in the United States, United Kingdom, Japan, France, West Germany, and Hong Kong in 1987 as the replacement for the 7-inch single.
+The format was first released in the United States, United Kingdom, France, West Germany, and Hong Kong in 1987 as the replacement for the 7-inch single.
 While mini CDs quickly fell out of popularity among most major record labels (partly due to their incompatibility with many slot-loading CD players), they lasted longer as a popular, low cost way for independent musicians and groups to release music.

 Capable of holding up to 20 minutes of music, most mini CD singles contain at least two tracks, often consisting of a single edit and an instrumental version in the same way as 7-inch vinyl singles.

+From a technical standpoint, a 3-inch CD is the same as a standard CD (Red Book standard for CD digital audio) with the major difference being the smaller physical size of the disc allowing fewer data sectors, meaning the disc can store less audio.
+The majority of audio CD players and CD-ROM drives have a smaller circular indentation in the CD tray for holding these discs.
+Most slot-loading drives, such as those found in some car CD players, are unable to manipulate the smaller discs or their adapters.
+Laptop drives generally only require the centre hole to hold the disc so the smaller diameter is irrelevant.